rgscherf/csc-412-group5/Types of Biases/Algorithmic Bias.md

  	1. Ethical, social, and philosophical considerations
  	2. Legal and regulatory implications (discussed [[Algorithmic Bias#The Bias in the Machine Facial Recognition Technology and Racial Disparities|here]])
  	3. Socio-technical design
- 	4. Concerns, perceptions, and needs
+ 	4. Concerns, #perception, and needs
- 	5. Antecedents of fairness perceptions (discussed [[Algorithmic Bias#Factors Influencing Perceived Fairness in Algorithmic Decision-Making Algorithm Outcomes, Development Procedures, and Individual Differences|here]])
+ 	5. Antecedents of fairness #perception  (discussed [[Algorithmic Bias#Factors Influencing Perceived Fairness in Algorithmic Decision-Making Algorithm Outcomes, Development Procedures, and Individual Differences|here]])
  	6. Impacts of machine advice on decisions (discussed by Mosier et al [[Current Decision Support Systems for Mitigating Bias#Does automation bias decision-making?|here]] and [[Creation of Bias from DSS#Automation Bias Decision Making and Performance in High-Tech Cockpits|here]])
  - "algorithmic bias appears when _an algorithm distributes benefits and burdens unequally among different individuals or groups_."
 It's important to take a domain-specific approach because one measure of bias can mean a lot in one of the above themes, but have less real impact in another.
  - The authors note that algorithmic bias has been canvassed exhaustively at the conceptual level, but little empirical work has been done.
 "Moreover, the mechanisms through which technology-driven biases translate into decisions and behaviors have been largely overlooked."